PEP 751 – A file format to record Python dependencies for installation reproducibility

 In order to support a format more akin to how Poetry worked when this PEP was drafted, it was suggested that lockers effectively record the packages and their versions which may be necessary to make an install work in any possible scenario, and then the installer resolves what to install.
 But that complicates auditing a lock file by requiring much more mental effort to know what packages may be installed in any given scenario.
 Also, one of the Poetry developers suggested that markers as represented in the package locking approach of this PEP may be sufficient to cover the needs of Poetry.
 Not having the installer do a resolution also simplifies their implementation, centralizing complexity in lockers.

-Requiring specific hash algorithm support
+Requiring minimum hash algorithm support

 It was proposed to require a baseline hash algorithm for the files.
 This was rejected as no other Python packaging specification requires specific hash algorithm support.
 As well, the minimum hash algorithm suggested may eventually become an outdated/unsafe suggestion, requiring further updates.
 In order to promote using the best algorithm at all times, no baseline is provided to avoid simply defaulting to the baseline in tools without considering the security ramifications of that hash algorithm.